toddfast/js-template/README.md

   * Attach function callbacks
   * "transclude" child templates
   * and much more.
-* Supported in practically all browsers (even back to IE6 & FF3), including mobile browsers
+* Supported in practically all browsers (includng IE6+ & FF3+), including mobile browsers
 * Unmatched power weighing in at only ~10.5KB minified and ~3.5KB gzipped

 Here is a simple *js-template* template in an HTML page: